Uncovering Competency Gaps in Large Language Models and Their Benchmarks: Introduction

-\looseness-1 As a demonstration of the method, we evaluate Competency Gaps (CG) on two popular open-source models (\texttt{Gemma2-2B-Instruct} \citep{team2024gemma} and \texttt{Llama3.1-8B-Instruct} \citep{grattafiori2024llama}) across ten diverse benchmarks.
-We find notable gaps: benchmarks often miss concepts central to their intended scope while overtesting concepts tied to authority, control, and instruction-following.
-Additionally, we demonstrate how standard aggregated benchmark performance metrics tend to overly reflect the overrepresented concepts. {Overall, this analysis serves to demonstrate the utility of CG as a method for uncovering and addressing gaps in prevailing evaluation paradigms.} We summarize our contributions as follows: \begin{itemize}[topsep=5pt, leftmargin=15pt, itemsep=-1pt] \item \looseness-1 \textbf{Competency Gaps (CG) Method.} We introduce a systematic method for the automated identification of benchmark coverage and model performance gaps, using an SAE-based approach.
-The method can be applied to any LLM and benchmark of interest.\footnote{{While training an SAE specifically for the model at hand allows the analysis to be grounded in that model's own representations, we demonstrate that even LLMs without a dedicated SAE can be evaluated using CG by leveraging the SAE from another model.
-See Section~\ref{subsec:robustness}.}} The method decomposes singular benchmark scores into interpretable axes derived from the model's own representations, surfaces patterns of over- and under-tested concepts, and identifies actionable improvements for both models and benchmarks, as described in Figure~\ref{fig:workflows}. \item \looseness-1 {\textbf{Example Applications of CG on Popular LLMs and Benchmarks.} We applied CG to} \texttt{Gemma2-2B-Instruct} and \texttt{Llama3.1-8B-Instruct} over ten diverse benchmarks, illustrating the kinds of insights the method enables. \item \textbf{Interactive Exploration Tool.} We release an open-source web application (Figure~\ref{fig:web_app}) alongside the full implementation of our method.
-This enables users to audit model capabilities and benchmark balance in a transparent and interpretable way. \end{itemize}
+\looseness-1 As a demonstration of the introduced method, we evaluate Competency Gaps (CG) on five popular open-source models (\texttt{Gemma2-2B-Instruct}~\citep{gemma2024}, \texttt{Llama3.1-8B-Instruct}~\citep{grattafiori2024llama}, \texttt{Mistral-7B-Instruct-v0.1}~\citep{jiang2023mistral}, \texttt{Qwen3-4B}~\citep{yang2025qwen3}, and \texttt{DeepSeek-R1-Distill-Llama-8B}~\citep{guo2025deepseek}) across a broad range of benchmarks --- ten in our main suite, complemented by an arena-style benchmark (LMSYS Chatbot Arena) and additional capability benchmarks (SWE-Bench, Terminal-Bench, MMLU, GPQA, HLE). \begin{itemize}[topsep=5pt, leftmargin=15pt, itemsep=-1pt] \item \looseness-1 \textbf{Competency Gaps (CG) Method.} We introduce a systematic method for the automated identification of benchmark coverage and model performance gaps, using an SAE-based approach.
+The method can be applied to any LLM and benchmark of interest.\footnote{{Using an SAE trained specifically for the model of interest allows the analysis to be grounded in that model's own representations.
+However, we demonstrate that even LLMs without a dedicated SAE can be evaluated using CG by leveraging the SAE from another model (Section~\ref{subsec:robustness}).}} The method decomposes aggregated benchmark scores into a large number of interpretable axes derived from the model's own representations, surfaces patterns of over- and under-tested concepts, and identifies actionable improvements for both models and benchmarks, as described in Figure~\ref{fig:workflows}.
+The implementation is fully open sourced. \item \textbf{Demonstrations of the Method on Popular LLMs and Benchmarks.} We applied CG to five popular open-source models (\texttt{Gemma2-2B-Instruct}, \texttt{Llama3.1-8B-Instruct}, \texttt{Mistral-7B-Instruct-v0.1}, \texttt{Qwen3-4B}, and \texttt{DeepSeek-R1-Distill-Llama-8B}) over more than a dozen diverse benchmarks, illustrating the kinds of insights the method enables. \item \textbf{Interactive Web Tool.} We also release an open-source web application (Figure~\ref{fig:web_app}) that enables users to explore model capabilities and benchmark balance, in a transparent and interpretable way. \end{itemize}